rubymonsters/ruby-for-beginners/source/10-objects/07-predicates.md

 > 5.odd?
 => true
 ```

+This makes them read like a question, which is pretty cool.

 Or you can ask the number if it's between two other numbers.
 Obviously this
 methods needs us to pass those two other numbers.
 So now we also have an example